bryanliujiang/SHF-Cardea-Parser/manual.md

 prompt to press ENTER to start this program.
 Instead of just pressing ENTER, one can instead enter in a specific keyword to run this program in an alternative mode.
 This program does not continue until a valid keyword is entered.

+This whole process is dictated by the initialization function `init_MODE()`.
+The mode is stored in its corresponding constant global variable called **MODE**.
+This should be the very first variable to initialize, even before any of the program parameters (see Program Parameters).

 The modes that can be run are described below.
 Ignore the quotation marks.

 **NOTE:** Capitalization does not matter.